JohnnyXavier/johnnyxavier.github.io/_posts/2018-11-26-postgres-nosql-1.md

 in a single place to be able to go back quickly to the very disperse documentation about this subject.

-these series of notes will go from installing `postgres` on `Linux` (`Ubuntu 18.10 Cosmic Cuttlefish`) to creating doc columns on `postgres` to do some jolly operations over `jsonb` columns and testing some indexes.
+these series of notes will go from installing `postgres` on `Linux` (`Ubuntu 18.10 Cosmic Cuttlefish`) to creating doc columns on `postgres` to doing some jolly operations over `jsonb` columns and testing some indexes.

 let's get this started!

+---

 ## /Installing_postgres_on_Ubuntu
 * Ubuntu version: 18.10 *Cosmic CuttleFish*